fcgooner/Random-Game-Picker/README.md

 6. Run the `Random Game Picker.exe` file inside `Random Game Picker` folder to launch the program.

 ### UNINSTALL PYTHON AND MODULES (OPTIONAL)
-If you want to uninstall all modules installed during installation Steps, open Command Prompt in folder from Step 2 and run: `pip uninstall -r requirements.txt -y`
+If you want to uninstall all modules installed during installation Steps, open Command Prompt in folder from Step 2 and run: `pip uninstall -r requirements.txt -y`<br>
 To uninstall Python use Control Panel.

 ## Additional info
-1. .spec file was meant to be used with PyInstaller `--onedir` command-line argument.
-If you want to create a standalone executable using `--onefile` argument, you'll need to create a different .spec file.
+1. The `.spec` file was meant to be used with PyInstaller `--onedir` command-line argument.
+If you want to create a standalone executable using `--onefile` argument, you'll need to create a different `.spec` file.
 2. PyInstaller officially supports Python 3.7 and lower, though I built an executable with Python 3.9
 3. You may want to recompile a [bootloader](https://stackoverflow.com/a/52054580/10873426) for PyInstaller.